StigNygaard/lastfm-widgets/README.md

 What could future updates bring? _Maybe_:

+- Dark mode (Not official yet – But there's a "secret" way to [enable some early experiments](https://github.com/StigNygaard/lastfm-widgets/issues/3#issuecomment-5308275385))
 - A layout that adapts nicer to wider display dimensions of widget
 - Another widget